arc-archive/arc-demo-helper/README.md

 #### Styling the demo

-All variables and styles for the demo page should be applied to `body.styled` CSS selector or its children.
+All variables and styles for the demo page should be applied to `.styled` CSS selector or its children.
 This way it is easy to switch between demo-styled and un-styled element view.
 The demo base class has some basic styling included with it.
 You can overwrite them by setting own CSS in the demo HTML template.

 ```html
 <!doctype html>